Old Analogue Reception

 • Freezers

-This type of interference is normally caused by switches or thermostats especially thermostats in central heating systems.
+This type of interference is normally caused by switches or thermostats, especially in central heating systems.
 It appears on the screen as a dense white band of spots or on digital pictures as a mosaic effect, but only for a short period of time.

-In most cases problems can be cured with slight adjustments to the installation.
-However it is possible to get carried away with all the little tweaks here and there.
+In most cases, problems can be cured with slight adjustments to the installation.
+However, it is possible to get carried away with all the little tweaks here and there.
 If it is proving difficult to achieve the best reception possible and everything has been tried, it may be worthwhile to call out an experienced engineer, it is recommended that a CAI (Confederation Of Aerial Industries) registered engineer be used.
 It may be that the problems you are having are common in the area and the engineer may know a common cure.

 Q. How do I order your products?